Spencer Steer Player Props: Reds vs. Dodgers

 Spencer Steer At The Plate

-- Among qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 26th, and he is 52nd in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 26th, and he is 46th in the league in slugging.

-- Steer has reached base via a hit in 63 games this year (of 99 played), and had multiple hits in 28 of those games.
+- Steer has picked up a hit in 64 of 100 games this year, with multiple hits 29 times.

-- Steer has an RBI in 37 of 99 games this season, with multiple RBI in 15 of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 38 games this season (38.0%), Steer has picked up an RBI, and in 15 of those games (15.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

-- In 43.4% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (6.1%).
+- He has scored in 44 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.